saicharan-gouru/My-portfolio/README.md

 [click here](https://saicharangouru.netlify.app) to visit my website.

-To read more about this read the blog I have written on this website [click here](https://dev.to/saicharangouru/my-own-portfolio-website-my-first-blog-5an0)
+To read more about this, read the blog I have written on this website [click here](https://dev.to/saicharangouru/my-own-portfolio-website-my-first-blog-5an0)